lkuper/CMPS290S-2018-09/README.md

 _This page is a draft and subject to change._

-Welecome to CMPS290S, fall 2018 edition!
+Welcome to CMPS290S, fall 2018 edition!
+This is a 5-unit graduate seminar course; the "S" stands for "systems".

 Here's an "official" course description:

 > This graduate seminar course explores the theory and practice of distributed programming from a programming languages perspective.
 We will focus on programming models, language-level abstractions, and verification techniques that attempt to tame the many complexities of distributed systems: inevitable failures of the underlying hardware or network; communication latency resulting from the distance between nodes; the challenge of scaling to handle ever-larger amounts of work; and more.
 Most of the work in the course will consist of reading classic and recent papers from the academic literature, writing short responses to the readings, and discussing them in class.
 Furthermore, every participant in the class will contribute to a public group blog where we will share what we learn with a broader audience.